midas-science/midas/README.md

 ###### Create enricher
 First we have to create an new enricher which calls the API of [ipapi.co](https://ipapi.co/api/#location-of-a-specific-ip).
-Therefore we create a new file called `Ipapi.js` and adapt the `process()` method to call the right API.
+Therefore, we create a new file called `Ipapi.js` and adapt the `process()` method to call the right API.

 ```javascript
 "use strict";